top of page

 The An-Nasr mosque with the remarkable turquoise dome originally was a Byzantine and Later Crusader Church.
 It was transformed by the Mamluks into the An-Nasr Mosque but in 1927 the mosque was destroyed by an earthquake that struck Nablus in 1927.
 The Supreme Muslim Council that was led by the later expelled Amin al-Husayni constructed the new designed mosque on the site in 1935

-RUINS OF ONE OF THE OLDEST MOSQUES IN ISRAEL
+RUINS OF TWO OF THE OLDEST MOSQUES IN ISRAEL

 The ruins of a 1200 year old rural mosque, one of the earliest mosques in the world, were uncovered in an archaeological dig in the predominately Bedouin city of Rahat north of Beersheba.
 “A local rural mosque from this early period is a rare find in the Middle East and in the world in general and especially in the area north of Beersheba in which a similar building has not been found until now,” said Shahar Zur and Dr. Jon Seligman, the directors of the excavation on behalf of the Antiquities Authority.
 “From this period, there are large known mosques in Jerusalem and in Mecca, but here is evidence of an ancient house of worship, that seems to have been used by farmers living in the area,” they added.
 “We found the ruins of the open-air mosque, a rectangular building with a “Mihrab” (a prayer niche) facing south, to the direction of Mecca.
 These features are evidence for the purpose for which this building was used, many hundred years ago.”